wangdi4/llvm/llvm/docs/Intel/Analysis/Intel_OptVLS.rst

      by server querying back to the client and asking for a cost of the instructions.
 The client is responsible for using the TTI cost-model
      (or something better) that gives us a target specific instruction cost.

+     For our simple example, splitting is not required since each node in the graph has maximum two input nodes.
+There are no intermediate nodes other than the load/gather-nodes, so no room for exploiting data parallelism or additional optimization.
+     After a successful graph-verification genShuffles() traverses the graph in a topological order and translates each node (each logical instruction other than the load-nodes) into an OVLSInstruction(shuffle instruction) using its incoming edges.
+More specifically, input operands of the shuffle instruction are the set of 'sources' identified by the incoming edges.
+We compute the shuffle mask by combining the incoming bits where each element in the mask gets specified by the bit-index of the incoming bits of its input nodes.
+At this final stage, the graph has only two non-load nodes.
+Consequently, the following two shuffle instructions get generated:

+     %3 = shufflevector <2 x 64> %1, <2 x 64> %2, <2 x 32><0, 2>;

+     %4 = shufflevector <2 x 64> %1, <2 x 64> %2, <2 x 32><1, 3>;

      NEXT: provide more details on the instruction cost, merging, instruction generation and complete the example.

+     NEXT: provide details on the graph-verification.